Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

 ## Before the hands-on lab

-Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.
+Refer to the Before the hands-on lab setup guide before continuing to the lab exercises.

 ## Exercise 1: Extract text and structure from documents with Forms Recognizer

-Duration: 1 hour
+Duration: 60 minutes

 Azure Form Recognizer is a part of [Azure Applied AI Services](https://docs.microsoft.com/azure/applied-ai-services/) that lets you build automated data processing software using machine learning technology.
 You can identify and extract text, key/value pairs, selection marks, tables, and structure from your documents.
 The service outputs structured data that includes the relationships in the original file, bounding boxes, confidence, and more.
 You can quickly get accurate results tailored to your specific content without heavy manual intervention or extensive data science expertise.
 Form Recognizer comprises custom document processing models, prebuilt models for invoices, receipts, IDs and business cards, and the layout model.